 Web Session Replication is replicating web session to other members of the cluster each time there is a change in the session data.
 With session replication, session-failover is automatic.
 If an application server goes offline, the load balancer simply sends incoming requests to another server.
 The user can be sent to any server, since all servers have a copy of the user’s session.

 With Hazelcast Open Source Generic Session Replication, you can easily store your user sessions in Hazelcast.
 Let’s say you have more than one web server (A,B,C) with a load balancer.
 And when a server goes down, you don’t lose user sessions.
 Users will be routed to other servers (B or C) but they will continue their transactions: users don’t notice whether A is up or down.
 You can also scale your web servers.
 You can add new servers to your cluster or shut down servers from cluster.
 You will not lose any sessions.

 Hazelcast Generic Web Session Replication Architecture

-If you are running on Tomcat or Jetty, consider using Hazelcast Enterprise Session Replications over the Open Source Session Replication Module.
-Enterprise Modules are more development operations friendly and better integrated into Tomcat and Jetty for better performance.
+If you are running on Tomcat or Jetty, consider using Hazelcast IMDG Native Session Replications over the Open Source Session Replication Module.
+Native Modules are more development operations friendly and better integrated into Tomcat and Jetty for better performance.

 The following are required for enabling Hazelcast Session Clustering.